 If you are looking to make change you need a powerful reason to do it.
 This woman realised that her believes and reactions were heavily impacting on her success and it was a real Eureka moment!

-No amount of learning new skills in public speaking would change her results until she was able to take control of her mind.
+No amount of learning new skills in public speaking would change this clients results until she was able to take control of her mind.

 We all get those negative voices in our head that tell us we can’t do it, and we will fail.
 The negative to positive spiral is a great way to get over it.
-You can learn more in my confidence course and by reading my book Fight the fear.
-These have both been proven to help people get over that voice in their head that tells them they can’t and that they are an impostor.
+You can learn more in my confidence course and by reading my books here These have both been proven to help people get over that voice in their head that tells them they can’t and that they are an impostor.